cjsellwood/Etch-a-Sketch/README.md

-A javascript based sketch pad
+A javascript based sketch pad with multiole selectable modes.